electrictangent/metlink_stops/README.md

 ## Try my app!

-An example of this app in action can be found at https://get a link.
+An example of this app in action can be found at https://mldemo.electrictangent.com

-## Installation
+## Configuration

 ### Backend config
 To use backend server, you'll need to create a JSON config file.
 An example config file is given below.
+You must name the file `config.json` and it must be in the same folder as `app.py`.

 `./backend/config.json`: